Sage Intacct

-Sage Intacct, Inc is an American provider of cloud-based Financial management and services available in five regions around the globe -- including the United States, Canada, the UK, Australia, and South Africa.
+Sage Intacct, Inc is an American provider of cloud-based accounting software and services available a number of regions around the globe – including the United States, Canada, the UK, Australia, and South Africa.
 Its products offer cloud-based accounting applications that enable business payments, manage and pay bills, and facilitate payroll functions.

-The company was founded in 1999 and it was acquired by The Sage Group PLC for $850 million in 2017.
+The company was founded in 1999 and it was acquired by The Sage Group for $850 million in 2017.

 History

 Intacct was founded by Odysseas Tsatalos and David Chandler Thomas in 1999 as one of the first accounting applications for the cloud.
 The company was headquartered in San Jose, California, grew organically and offered a suite of accounting software that could serve medium and large-sized businesses with consolidated ERP, and e-commerce features.

 In 2000, Intacct got its first institutional investor, venture capital firm HWVP and completed a Series A round of $10 million.
 From 2001 to 2014, the company raised $130 million in funding primarily led by the Battery Ventures, BVP, Sigma Partners and Emergence Capital with the last round of $30 million in 2014 with the company valuation of $211 million.

 In 2017, Intacct Corporation was acquired by the British multinational accounting software company, The Sage Group PLC, for $850 million and was subsequently rebranded as Sage Intacct.